eraldoribeiro/UsingCSE4001_OS161/RunningOS161_DockerDesktop.md

 ## Example (Intel Mac OS X)

-This example shows how to download (and run) docker, and create a shared folder om an Intel Mac computer.
+This example shows how to download (and run) docker, and create a shared folder on an **Intel Mac computer**.
 The shared folder is located at `root/workspace` in the docker container, is located at `~/Desktop/cse4001` in the host computer.

 **Make sure your shell is** **bash**.
 Before running the `docker run` command, you need to ensure that you are using the bash shell (i.e., the `bash` command-line interpreter).
 The docker runs on a bash shell.
 If your terminal runs another shell, type `bash` to start a bash shell on the same terminal.